Privacy of Student Records

 Under the provisions of the act, it is the right of the student to view their official educational records.
-Educational records are defined as records regarding a student that are maintained by an educational institution.
-Such records are kept in the Office of the Dean for Student Life, the Office of the Registrar, faculty advisors' offices, and the Center for Student Support.
+Educational records are defined as records directly related to a student that are maintained by an educational institution.
+Such records are kept in the Office of the Vice President of Student Affairs, the Office of the Registrar, faculty advisors' offices, and the Center for Student Success.
 Not included in this category of records are the following:

 The University has the right to publish a directory listing all enrolled students and containing the following information: